bbauska/HTML5-webdev/html-basics.md

 <h4>3.
 Network Information API</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-This API belongs to the connection property of the `window.navigator` object.
-It exposes two read-only properties: `bandwidth` and `metered`.
+This API belongs to the connection property of the <mark>window.navigator</mark> object.
+It exposes two read-only properties: <mark>bandwidth</mark> and <mark>metered</mark>.
 The former is a number representing an estimation of the current bandwidth, while the latter is a Boolean whose value is true if the user&apos;s connection is subject to limitation and bandwidth usage, and false otherwise.

 |Sl.No| API                            | Description
 |-----|--------------------------------|--------------------------------------------------------------------|